tchapgouv/simple-border-gateway/README.md

 ## Scope

+### All traffic

-Verify that the request path is a valid Matrix federation path per the spec, else forbid it.
+Verify that the request path and verb is valid per the Matrix federation spec, else forbid it.

 ### Inbound traffic